dogerber/temperature_gradient_microscopy_stage/README.md

 * 0.05 K temperature accuracy, when calibrated
 * 0.01 K temperature stability
+* Temperature range -20 to 60 °C (when cooled with room temperature coolant)
 * Max. cooling speed of 60 K/min
 * Variable spacing between metal blocks of 0-1 cm
 * Translation of sample in the temperature gradient with 1.9 cm travel range and 150 nm stepsize